-If the local authority is required to meet your needs, the needs assessment results in a care and support plan setting out how your needs will be met.
+If the local authority is required to meet your assessed needs, they must prepare a care and support plan setting out how your needs will be met.
 The plan should include your personal budget, which is the amount the local authority calculates as the overall cost of meeting your eligible needs.

 If the local authority decide they are not required to meet your needs, it must give you a written record of the decision and their reasons.
 This may be because: you do not have eligible needs; or the financial assessment means you have to pay full fees (a 'self-funder') and you can arrange care to meet your own needs; or have support to do this in a safe and appropriate manner.
+See section 16 if you are a self-funder of your care home place.

 The local authority has a duty to provide information and advice, regardless of whether they help arrange or pay for a care home.
-See section 15 if you are a self-funder of your care home place.